 - Alternatively, the Minister of the Environment failed in her legal duties by permitting unassessed uses of AquAdvantage salmon, such as its grow out in Canada, to proceed.

 The case came before the Federal Court on November 17, 2015 and the judge released his ruling in December of that year.
 He ruled against EAC and LOS but did agree that the law prohibits the federal government from allowing AquaBounty to use this genetically-modified organism at locations other than at its assessed facility in P.E.I. putting his ruling in conflict with an approval previously issued by Environment Canada.

-The groups felt that the judge’s decision left too many questions unanswered including the conflict between the ruling and Environment Canada’s approval and so have appealed the ruling to the Federal Court of Appeal.
-No date has yet been set for the hearing.
-Click here to see the press release on the appeal.
+The groups felt that the judge’s decision left too many questions unanswered including the conflict between the ruling and Environment Canada’s approval.
+As such, EAC and LOS appealed the decision, once again represented by Ecojustice.
+In October 2016, the judge once again ruled against EAC and LOS.

-The EAC has also joined a court case against the US government for it’s approval of GM salmon for human consumption.
+The EAC has joined a court case against the US government for its approval of GM salmon for human consumption.
 Interestingly, the US approval only approves production at the PEI facility; there is no approval for production in the US.
-The US court case involves commercial fishing groups, recreational fishing groups, environmental groups and consumer organizations.
-For more information click here.
+The US court case involves commercial fishing groups, First Nations, recreational fishing groups, environmental groups and consumer organizations.